-The contractual maximum period of daytime work shall take place within the limits set forth above, so that the daytime work period shall be continuous.
+The contractual maximum period of daytime work shall take place within the aforementioned limits, so that the daytime work period shall be continuous.

 2.1.6.
 Beginning of after-hours/overtime work

 If daytime work begins by any amount earlier in the morning, then after-hours/overtime work shall begin correspondingly earlier.